n2ygk/mulesoft-demo-jsonapi/README.md

 ## TO DO

-- Fix jsonapiCollections RAML to recognize that relationships are generic don't need a specific <<dataType>>
 - Update this README to match what's changed!
-- Get PATCH flow working
+- PATCH flow working but:
   - If deleting to-many relationship {data:[]} or to-one {data: null} should remove the relationship?
 - implement GET/PATCH/POST/DELETE(?) of relationships (e.g. GET /widgets/abc-123/relationships/locations)
   - GET is implemented but is it supposed to return 'included' as well?